OARK/OARK/build-tools/README.md

 # Build Tools

 As the name says, tools for building the project.
-There are three different ways that the system can be built, using Vagrant, locally on a Linux machine, or remotely onto an actual Raspberry Pi.
+There are two different ways that the system can be built, both rely on having a real Pi available on a known IP address.
+One method is to use Vagrant which will download and script a virtual machine to build the software on the Pi, the other is if you run the build scripts locally on a Linux machine.

+# Requirements
+The scripting expects an untouched Raspbian install.
+You can download the Raspbian image from the Raspbian site, and copy the image to a SD card, please check the Raspbian site for details.

 # Vagrant

-The easiest and most automatic way is to install [Vagrant](https://www.vagrantup.com/) (and either VirtualBox or VMWare), `cd` into the `virtual-machine` directory, and run `vagrant up`.
+The easiest and most automatic way is to install [Vagrant](https://www.vagrantup.com/) (and either VirtualBox or VMWare), then update two configuration files with the IP address of the Pi to use and `cd` into the `virtual-machine` directory, and run `vagrant up`.
 Check the README.md in the `virtual-machine` directory for details.

 # Remote install